ncredinburgh/JavaForSmallTeams/README.md

 ## Version

+This book is updated often.
+The latest changes to the book can be viewed online at [gitbook.com](https://ncrcoe.gitbooks.io/java-for-small-teams/content/).

-This book is updated often, the latest version is available for free from [the book's website](http://javabook.ncredinburgh.com).
+Versioned releases are available for free from [the book's website](http://javabook.ncredinburgh.com).

-You are reading the '{{ book.release }}' version of this book.
+If you are reading a PDF or print copy of this book the release version will be displayed on the inside cover.
+If there is no inside cover then you are reading an unrelased version of the book.

 ## History